 The King and Queen (George III and Charlotte) travelled on the Augusta several times.
 The ship’s log records one occasion on 26 September 1771:

 At anchor off Deptford Yard at 7am.
 Lieutenant Perry came on board … At 10 Capt Wray went on shore, received instructions and Signals…….At 2 o’clock His Majesty accompanied with the Queen and Duke of Cumberland came into the stage, manned the yacht and gave 3 cheers, saluted and immediately displayed our Colours which made a magnificent appearance.

 It must have been exciting for William to travel to cities in Europe collecting princes and princesses, queens and dukes.
-I like to think that William’s responsible position meant that he was able to interact with the yacht’s prestigious passengers, or at least with their entourage.
+I like to think that his responsible position meant that he was able to interact with the yacht’s prestigious passengers, or at least with their entourage.
 Even if he was not permitted to engage with the royal family, he would have been able to observe members of the nobility at close quarters.
 I imagine he was immensely proud of his position.

 During William’s time on the Augusta, he and his wife Frances were also trying to start a family.
 Sadly, their first child, Frances, was buried in 1765, and a son, William Henry, was buried in 1771.4 Soon after his son’s death, William Gunton made a significant change to his life that would have enabled him to spend much more time on land; on 5 Feb 1772 he was appointed Butler of Greenwich Hospital.
 There was more good fortune to come … Just over a week later, he finally inherited his maternal grandmother (Eleanor Wheatley)’s property in Deptford, 16 years after her death.
 And in 1773, William and Frances had a healthy son, Edward William Saword, who would carry the family’s naval tradition forward another generation.